transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

               --out_priv=/home/ec2-user/tessera-keys/$LOG_NAME.sec \
               --out_pub=/home/ec2-user/tessera-keys/$LOG_NAME.pub
     ```

- 1. Generate and copy these environment variale definitions in order to send requests to
+ 1. Generate and copy these environment variale definitions. \
+    They will allow you
-    the log from a different terminal when it will be running:
+ to send requests to the log from a different terminal once it's running:
     ```
     echo -e "\n\n"
     echo =================================================================================================================